simcap/bitcoin_node/README.md

 Study of Bitcoin protocol by implementing a simple node in the p2p bitcoin network

 Using as much as Ruby stdlib as possible.
-Main foreign dependency is Celluloid::IO
+Main foreign dependencies are Celluloid::IO, Virtus

 ## Installation